Bogong moth

 - Bogong moth's IUCN conservation status is recorded as Endangered status[5].

-- Bogong moth's parent taxon is recorded as Agrotis[7].
+- Bogong moth is classified within Agrotis[6].

-- Bogong moth's endemic to is recorded as Australia[8].
+- Bogong moth is endemic to Australia[7].

 - Bogong moth's Commons category is recorded as Agrotis infusa[9].